Overview

 After Submission

 Once you click “Submit”, the service request will be created and saved.
-You’ll see:Converting to a Work Order
+You’ll see:Tips and Best Practices

 Complete Customer Information First